weixuemeng/DoujinSoft-Software-Testing-Project/README.md

 ## How to run
 * run:  `mvn clean test jacoco:report -Dmaven.test.failure.ignore=true` to generate jacoco report regardless of failture
+* run docker: `docker run -e DSOFT_PASS=admin:123456 --mount type=bind,src=/data/folder,dst=/home/doujinsoft -p 127.0.0.1:8080:8080 difegue/doujinsoft`, the src folder is the data folder on the host machine so you need to create one and change its value before running the command; you don't need to change dst folder.
+* For most of the API/GUI tests we use the offical deployment website so you don't need to change their URL value.
+* For TestAdminServlet you need to change ADMIN_USERNAME, ADMIN_PASSWORD, and BASE_URL to the Docker's version.
+For security reason the password in the repo may not be the updated one.

 # Original repo
 ## DoujinSoft